Benhur Abalos: Family

-Abalos is married to Carmelita "Menchie" Aguilar, the incumbent vice-mayor of Mandaluyong, since 1985.
+Abalos is married to Carmelita "Menchie" Aguilar, the incumbent vice mayor of Mandaluyong, since 1985.
 He met her when she joined Binibining Pilipinas representing Cavite.

-They have six children: identical twins Charisse and Ciara Marie, Benjamin III (Benjie), Charlene Marie, Maria Corazon (Corrine), and Celine Marie.
+They have six children: identical twins Charisse Marie (Charisse) and Ciara Marie, Benjamin III (Benjie), Charlene Marie, Maria Corazon (Corrine), and Celine Marie.
 Ciara Marie died in 2005 at age 19 due to an Escherichia coli bacterial infection.

-Two of his children also entered politics; Charisse served as councilor from the 1st district of Mandaluyong from 2013 to 2022, while Benjamin III currently serves as councilor from the 2nd district since 2019.
+Two of his children also entered politics; Charisse served as councilor from the 1st district of Mandaluyong from 2013 to 2022, while Benjamin III serves as councilor from the 2nd district since 2019.
 Maria Corazon is one of the delegates for Miss Universe Philippines 2021.